dfki-in-icc/5G-PRACH-Smart-Jammer/common/utils/LATSEQ/README.txt

 4) Do statistics

 TODO
+- do the list of point
+- do the list of useful idenfier
+- change measurement points to do not have to prepare string identifier in the main code, should be produce in the log_measure() instead
 - harmonize string output with the rest of code (printf,...)
-- change measurement points to do not have to prepare string identifier in the main code, should be produce in the log_measure() instead
 - check size of MAX_LOG_SIZE.
 1024 might be not enough space for buffer